BA Hons Education & Psychology

 As part of the first year in the Faculty of Humanities and Social Sciences, all students choosing to study education must undertake a placement.
 This placement involves working with children between the ages of 0 to 14 for 70 hours across the course of the year and can be in a range of options other than a mainstream primary school setting.

-Please read our important information about the Protecting Vulnerable Groups (PVG) Scheme.
+Please note that you may be required to join the Protecting Vulnerable Groups (PVG) Scheme.
 This is for all applicants applying for courses which involve placement opportunities (working with children or vulnerable adults).
+The cost of the PVG scheme will depend on the related work you apply to, please check the fees and funding section for costs.

 Major projects